-CAUTION: Do not use an appliance as a step stool to cabinets above.
-Misuse of appliance doors or drawers, such as stepping, leaning_or sitting on the door or drawer, may result in possible tipping of the appliance, breakage of door, and serious injuries.
+CAUTION: Never use an appliance as a step stool to cabinets above.
+Misuse of appliance doors or drawers, such as stepping, leaning or sitting on the door or drawer, may result in possible tipping of the appliance, breakage of door, and serious injuries.